Kathleen S. Mieras

 My professional background is primarily in research, with several years prior to that in clinical care.
-For a while, I worked as a National Institute for Occupational Safety and Health instructor for spirometry, and I've also worked a technician in the pulmonary function and blood gases laboratories at Mayo Clinic in Rochester and Rose Medical Center in Denver.
+For a while, I worked as a National Institute for Occupational Safety and Health instructor for spirometry, and I've also worked as a technician in the pulmonary function and blood gases laboratories at Mayo Clinic in Rochester and Rose Medical Center in Denver.

-I currently supervise the Pulmonary Clinical Research Unit at Mayo Clinic in Rochester, Minn., and have certifications from the Society of Clinical Research Associates (SoCRA) and the National Board of for Respiratory Care, as well as national credentialing for phlebotomy.
+I currently supervise the Pulmonary Clinical Research Unit at Mayo Clinic in Rochester, Minn., and have certifications from the Society of Clinical Research Associates (SoCRA) and the National Board for Respiratory Care, as well as national credentialing for phlebotomy.

 What's your favorite part about working in clinical research coordination?

 Some people say that clinical research coordination is all about organization and meticulous record keeping, while others say it's all about having compassion for patients or being passionate about research.
 Still others say it's about education and being an effective liaison — being able to explain and comply with complex regulations.

 The fact is that the role of clinical research coordinator involves all these tasks and more.
 Serving, healing, leading, educating and innovating are all in a day's work.
 These are all my favorite parts of being a clinical research coordinator.
 I like the never-ending challenges and the thrill of being a part of cutting-edge medicine, but mostly I enjoy the patient interaction and the chance to play a small part in something that may help people.

 How did you first get involved in research?

 I first became interested in research in 1986 during a visit with a former boss and mentor who was involved with a large National Institutes of Health grant related to lung function testing.